htsrjdrouse/daksh-toolchanger-v2/Klipper/README.md

     SET_GCODE_VARIABLE MACRO=STORE_TOOLHEAD_POSITION VARIABLE=bypass_toolhead_position VALUE=0
 ```

-  b.
-Also in crash_detection.cfg there are indications to tools 1-4 so here this file also needs to be modified:
+  2. Also in crash_detection.cfg there are indications to tools 1-4 so here this file also needs to be modified:
 ```
 [gcode_macro VARIABLES_LIST]
 variable_tools:[0,1] ;changed from variable_tools:[0,1,2,3,4]